ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/request_meta/README.md

 # Request Meta Components

-This contains the yaml for the request meta components.
+This contains the yaml file for the request meta components.

 ## query_identification.yaml